 The Bank's risk governance architecture focuses on key risk areas of credit, market (including liquidity) and operational risk.
-The quantification of these risks, wherever possible, ensures effective and continous monitoring and control.
+The quantification of these risks, wherever possible, ensures effective and continuous monitoring and control.
 The risk management system is overseen by Board of Directors of the bank, with Integrated Risk Management Committee (IRMC), a board level sub-committee entrusted with the overall responsibility of ensuring that adequate structures, policies and procedures are in place for risk management in the Bank.
-The IRMC of Board is supported by three separate Executive level Committees viz, Credit Risk Management Committee (CRMC), Asset-Liability Management Committee (ALCO) and Operational Risk Management Committee (ORMC) to ensure effective management of credit, market and operational risks respectively.
+The IRMC of Board is supported by three separate Executive level Committee (ALCO) and Operational Risk Management Committee (ORMC), to ensure effective management of credit, market and operational risks respectively.
 The executive level committees are in turn assisted / supported by respective risk management support groups for credit, operational, market and liquidity risks.
 These support groups provide support functions to the above committees through analysis of risks and reporting of risk positions and making recommendations as to the level and degree of risks to be undertaken.